earthly/website/blog/_posts/2023-07-05-pulumi-with-eks-and-go.md

 ---
-title: "Infrastructure as Code with Pulumi and AWS EKS for GO Developers"
+title: "Infrastructure as Code with Pulumi and AWS EKS for Go Developers"
 categories:
   - Tutorials
 toc: true